AxisCommunications/axis-aws-kinesis-vsp/README.md

 Before running the solution, some environment variables need to be set up.
 Add the values to the variables located in the __.env__ file.
 They are needed for communicating with the camera and AWS.
 The values can also be added directly in the docker-compose.yml file, depending on how you want your setup configured.

-Add the camera IP address to your local environment variables for building the image and running the containers:
+Add the camera IP address and password to your local environment variables:

 ```
 IP_CAM=<camera IP>
+PASSWORD_CAM=<camera password>
 ```

-### Install Docker Compose ACAP Application
+### Install the Docker ACAP Application

-It is recommended to install the [Docker Compose ACAP application](https://github.com/AxisCommunications/docker-compose-acap).
+It is recommended to install the [Docker ACAP application](https://github.com/AxisCommunications/docker-acap).
 It enables you to run Docker and Docker Compose commands from the camera's shell.

 ```
-docker run --rm axisecp/docker-compose-acap:latest-<armv7hf/aarch64> $IP_CAM $PASSWORD_CAM install
+docker run --rm axisecp/docker-acap:latest-<armv7hf/aarch64> $IP_CAM $PASSWORD_CAM install
 ```

 Where you use the image tag 'latest-armv7hf' for ARTPEC-7 and 'latest-aarch64' for an ARTPEC-8 device.

-### Save and Load to the Camera
+### Save and Load the Image to the Camera

 The image can now be saved and loaded to the camera.